wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Task:

 - Create the set of storage accounts using your naming convention.
-You can use the Azure Management Portal, the Azure Management Portal, or the **New-AzureStorageAccount** PowerShell cmdlet.
+You can use the Azure Management Portal or the **New-AzureStorageAccount** PowerShell cmdlet.

 ## 4. Cloud services